sashajenner/f5p/README.md

 Allow the script to monitor the nanopore output for new files by specifying the path of the directory to monitor:</br>
   `-m [directory]`, `--monitor=[directory]`

-This call the realtime scheduling client `f5pl_realtime` by default, but non-realtime option is also available:
+This call the real-time scheduling client `f5pl_realtime` by default, but non-real-time option is also available:
   `--non-realtime=[directory]`

 See other options using help flag: `./run.sh -h`.